pauleboutin/supervent/demo_writeup.md

 - Inventory level changes
 - Customer service interaction spikes

-Event formats (which are configurable) don't adher to rigid  standards like OpenTelemetry.
-The dataset intentionally mirrors the messy reality of production systems..
+The dataset intentionally mirrors the messy reality of production systems.

-## Reporting and Capacity Planning

-These sections ensure the simulation provides actionable metrics for:

-- Real-time performance monitoring
-- Business KPI tracking
-- Capacity planning for future holiday seasons
-- Disaster recovery procedures
-- Infrastructure scaling rules

-The capacity planning section specifically models cloud auto-scaling behaviors and database connection pool management, while the reporting section enables business and technical stakeholders to monitor both system health and business metrics.

-## Supervent Development
-This configuration is part of the ongoing development of Supervent, a tool designed to generate 100% synthetif yet realistic, high-volume log data for demos, testing and development.
-EWe actively seek community feedback, especially regarding:
+## Use Cases Wanted!
+How do you use logs for observability, site reliability, capacity planning, product analysis -- whatever matters?
+I welcome specific examples for which to create log datasets.

 - Additional real-world variables and patterns to simulate
 - New error conditions and edge cases